What Is An Advance

 d.The right to access medical records

 2. Part 2: Individual Instructions.
 This is your living will as explained above.
-You may put limitations on individual instructions so as to take effect only if certain specified conditions arise.
+You may put limitations on individual instructions to take effect only if certain specified conditions arise.

 It is important to carefully consider what instructions you add to your AHCD so as not to restrict your agent’s power to act in your best interest.